fbpx

 If you’re looking to build a website as specified above but you need more than 6 pages, then you’re looking at a $250 to $500 increase per page created, depending on the complexity of the page.

-The more content that must be included on the page, the more custom the design, and the more requirements in general, the more expensive it will be.
+The more content that must be included on the page, the more custom the design, the more expensive it will be.
 It should never cost more than $500 for an additional page, unless it’s a very specific landing page with extensive copywriting and custom design.

 If you’re looking to build a more complex website